roboticslab-uc3m/alma-aml/README.md

 ## Docker

-### OpenRAVE environment, built from this repository (note: python version not updated yet to work with latest aml engine)
+### OpenRAVE environment, built from this repository (python version for post-2024-07 aml engine)

 Build: